Azure/azure-iot-sdk-c/doc/iOS_x509_authentication_openSSL.md

 ## 1. Import OpenSSL library and cURL library to iOS project

 You can easily find their source code on github but it's not friendly to generate libraries for iOS.
-It's easiest to use the [pod library](https://github.com/krzyzanowskim/OpenSSL) for OpenSSL and [framework](https://github.com/Cogosense/iOSCurlFramework/releases) for cURL, just add the pod for OpenSSL and import the framework for cURL in the iOS project.
+Instead, use the [pod library](https://github.com/krzyzanowskim/OpenSSL) for OpenSSL and [framework](https://github.com/Cogosense/iOSCurlFramework/releases) for cURL.

+In your iOS project:
+1. Add the pod for OpenSSL

+2. Import the framework for cURL

+3. Add `-lz` to **Other Linker Flags** in your project build settings, this will against the built-in zlib.

 > It's still recommended to build the libraries from source code if it is comfortable for you.